bircow/doksit/docs/documentation.md

 1. if you write bad class / function name, don't worry, you will be warned
 2. don't forget to use spaces between `{{` and `}}`

-### Choose, which modules will be in the API documentation
+### Choose which modules will be in the API documentation

 If you don't want the documentation for all the Python modules, create a `_api.md` file in the `docs/` folder like: